ChrisZie/HugoSymphony/content/service/webdesign/_index.md

     textfront: Do You Know How Often A Hacker Targets A Small Business or Government?
     bgimagefront: https://source.unsplash.com/7emiteIwfuk/1200x600
     titleback: Every 39 Seconds
     textback: Don't become a victim!
-Major organizations now spend TRILLIONS of dollars each year on improving security, making this their single largest investment.<br><br>Security is our highest priority when build websites.
-Vistors, volunteers, and donors should never be at risk when they trust you with their data.
+Major organizations now spend TRILLIONS of dollars each year on improving security, making this their single largest investment.<br><br>Security is our highest priority when building websites.
+Visitors, volunteers, and donors should never be at risk when they trust you with their data.
 The most attacked websites are from WordPress, Wix, and other template sites.
-Our technical construction is completely different and our focus is security, guaranteeing that you are far less likely to be targeted.
+Our design is completely different and prioritizes security, guaranteeing that you are far less likely to be targeted.
     bgimageback: https://source.unsplash.com/r077pfFsdaU/1200x600

 process: